-Getting around should be easier now.
+It should be easier to get around now.
 If you're doing well, it's time to go home.
 Make sure you have help lined up, like rides, shopping, and other errands.
 You won't be able to drive for 3-6 weeks.
-If you need more help, you might check into a rehab facility for a few days or have plans for a home health aide to come to your house.
+If you need more help, you might check into a rehab center for a few days or have plans for a home health aide to come to your house.

 4+ Days After

 If you have stitches that don't dissolve, it's time to have them removed.
-Your doctor might suggest you wait another day or 2 before showering or getting the wound site wet.
-You should be in much less pain now and may no longer need any pain medication.
+Your doctor might suggest you wait another 1-2 days before you shower or get the wound site wet.
+You should hurt much less now and may no longer need pain medication.

-You should be able to do most normal light activities again.
+You should be able to do most of your normal light activities.
 But you may still have a little bit of discomfort or soreness afterward, especially by the end of the day.
-Six weeks after surgery you should be able to drive again.
+Six weeks after surgery, you should be able to drive again.

 At this point, you should start to feel like yourself again.
 Most of your pain is likely gone.
 Your swelling should have eased.
 Moving will be easier, and you can probably do most of your regular day-to-day activities, whether it's gardening, dancing, or taking long walks.
 You and your new hip will continue to have follow-up visits with your doctor for the first year after surgery.